 I’ve heard people talk of wanting to increase breeder numbers because of the big money paid for weaners.

-So, where is the money – in breeding or trading/backgrounding?
-There is no single answer to this, and it is critical to remember that price received is only one driver of profitability.
+So, where is the money, in breeding or trading and backgrounding?
+There is no single answer to this, and it’s critical to remember that the price received is only one driver of profitability.
 Profit is a function of the price received compared to your cost of production.

 I want to discuss this by taking a look into the past.
 Specifically when certain livestock commodity prices changed significantly.
-History shows us to not ‘chase the high prices’.
+History shows us not to ‘chase the high prices’.
 Why?
-Price received is dependent on supply and demand.
-When demand increases above supply – prices rise.
-When supply increases above demand – prices drop.
+Because the price received is dependent on supply and demand.
+When demand increases above supply, prices rise.
+When supply increases above demand, prices drop.

-When many people decide to increase breeder numbers, that increases demand which means the price for females will increase (we’ve seen this).
+There are three key factors to consider; timing, supply and demand.
+When many people decide to increase breeder numbers, that increases demand which means the price for females will increase.
+We’ve seen this happen.
 As a result, the amount invested can be very high.

 “The way to maximise profit in your business is to increase productivity at the lowest possible cost.”